shankar029/ds-algo/README.md

 # ds-algo

-Implementation of standard data structures and alogrithms in Java programming language.
+Implementation of standard data structures and algorithms in Java programming language.